ServiceStack/servicestack.net/MyApp/_whatsnew/2023-11-20_v8.0/php.md

 order: 4
 ---

-We're happy to announce the next [Add ServiceStack Reference](https://docs.servicestack.net/add-servicestack-reference) language to enjoy end-to-end typed support is - [PHP](https://www.php.net)!
+We're happy to announce the **11th** [Add ServiceStack Reference](https://docs.servicestack.net/add-servicestack-reference) language to enjoy end-to-end typed support for calling .NET APIs - [PHP](https://www.php.net)!

 **PHP** is one of the worlds most popular programming languages thanks to its ease of use, flexibility and fast development experience which sees it excels as a popular language for web development and for development